nklsdhbw/lunar-lander-ddqn/README.md

-This will load the model from `checkpoint.pth` and run the agent in the LunarLander-v2 environment.
+This will load the model from `dqn_policy.pth` and run the agent in the LunarLander-v2 environment.